christianskovly/RockitSoft/README.md

 WHAT IS THE ROCKIT FLIGHT COMPUTER?

-Rockit is a Raspberry Pi RP2040 based flight computer designed for model rocketry.
-For more information please visit https://github.com/DanInvents/Rockit.
+The Rockit is a Raspberry Pi RP2040 based flight computer designed for model rocketry.
+It can be purchased here: https://www.tindie.com/products/daninvents/rockit-flight-computer/ More information can be found: https://github.com/DanInvents/Rockit.

 DEPENDANCIES